aws-samples/access-analyzer-automated-policy-analysis-blog/README.md

 3. Use the following command to create the CloudFormation template in the local clone of the repository.

-  > [!CAUTION]
-  > This sample role and policy should not be used in production.
-Using a wildcard in the principal element of a role’s trust policy would allow any IAM principal in any account to assume the role

     ```yaml
     cat << EOF > ec2-instance-role.yaml
     ---